asciito/site/README.md

 ## Installation

 This project can be installed in the same way as any other **Laravel** application.
-After initializing the project, follow the next few steps to set it up completely.
+After initializing the project (migrate, generate key, etc), follow the next few steps to set it up completely.

 ### Create a User